balancer/docs-v3/docs/concepts/vault/features/token-scaling.md

 ### How does the Balancer Vault utilize token rates

-TODO: scaling done in vault to standardize approach, no longer handled in the pool. allow fo simplicity in pool

 Besides [decimal scaling](#decimal-scaling) a tokens rate is taken into account in Balancer under in the following scenarios:
 - price computation as part of Stable & boosted pools
 - Yield fee computation when tokens with a rate are part of pools